 Symptoms of Calcium Deficiency

 Having inadequate amounts of calcium from supplements and food will not produce any obvious symptoms in a short term.
-The amount of calcium circulated in the blood is very closely monitored.
-Medical problems and/or treatments such as surgical removal of internal organs like the stomach, renal failure and some medications like diuretics are the primary causes of hypocalcemia.
+The amount of calcium circulating in the blood is very closely monitored.
+Medical problems and/or treatments such as surgical removal of internal organs like the stomach, renal failure, and some medications like diuretics are the primary causes of hypocalcemia.
 The symptoms of hypocalcemia include: